-Did you know when you are running, your body has to support a load that is 3-8x your body weight!
+Did you know when you are running, your body has to support a load that is 3-8x your bodyweight?
 This is a lot of force exerted on those muscles.
 The calf muscles play a very important part to running and walking.
-The soleus muscle flexes the foot so that the toes point downwards this is also known as plantar flexion.
+The soleus muscle flexes the foot so that the toes point downwards; this is also known as plantar flexion.
 The soleus plays an important role in maintaining standing posture, making sure your body doesn’t fall forward.
 The deeper soleus muscle may not have the sprinting power that the outer calf (Gastrocnemius) has; but, these slow-twitch muscle fibres highlight its importance in long distance running.
 The soleus bears a lot of load during running, much more than the larger gastrocnemius muscle.
-The soleus is also often called the skeletal-muscle pump because it, along with the help of other calf muscles, pump deoxygenated blood back from your legs to your heart.
+The soleus is also often called the skeletal-muscle pump because it, along with the help of other calf muscles, pumps deoxygenated blood back from your legs to your heart.

-For runners the soleus:
+For runners, the soleus:

-The soleus propels us forward during running and walking
+propels us forward during running and walking

-Bears most of the load from running
+bears most of the load from running

-Is very resistant to fatigue
+is very resistant to fatigue

 Why do my calf muscles get tight after running?

 As we mentioned before, the soleus muscle absorbs loads that are much, much greater than your body weight each time you take a step while running.
 So why does your calf always feel so tight?
-If the soleus muscle is not strong enough for the job, which gets increasingly harder the more running you do, the muscle is going to fatigue causing the protective tone that you feel as a lot of stiffness and soreness.
+If the soleus muscle is not strong enough for the job, which gets increasingly harder the more running you do, the muscle is going to fatigue, causing the protective tone that you feel as a lot of stiffness and soreness.
 So how do you fix it?
 Make it stronger.
 A stronger soleus will be able to handle the tensile forces placed on it.